rhargreaves/fastly-vcl-experiments/README.md

 $ curl 'http://<fastly_service_url>/?oauth_consumer_key=foo&oauth_nonce=801243096&oauth_signature_method=HMAC-SHA1&oauth_timestamp=1450615933&oauth_token=bar&oauth_version=1.0&oauth_signature=dKVOZboE9tthtQzfCjqYsVYvkhU%3D'
 ```

-All responses are synthentic.
+All responses are synthetic.
 The actual backend will not be used.

+## 99 Bottles of Beer (99_bottles.vcl)
+An implmentation of the 99 bottles of beer song in VCL that works on Fastly's network (WIP)

+The aim is to have the entire song returned in the response without explicitly referencing each bottle in the VCL (i.e. the bottle verses should be synthetically generated via some sort of loop or recursion).